-Duties and taxes are imposed to generate revenue, protect local industries against foreign competition or both.
+Duties and taxes are imposed by countries to generate revenue, protect local industries against foreign competition, or both.
 The duties and taxes normally must be paid before the goods are released from customs.
-A shipment's duty and tax amount may be based on:
+A shipment's duty and delivery tax amount may be based on:

-Customs officials assess duties and taxes based on information provided on the air waybill, the commercial invoice and other relevant documents.
+Customs officials assess duties and taxes, otherwise known as customs fees, based on information provided on the air waybill, the commercial invoice and other relevant documents.

-Please note: Duties and taxes on International shipments will be billed automatically to the recipient.
-As per the contract of carriage with DHL Parcel UK, the shipper is ultimately liable for any duties and taxes assessed on the shipment.
+Please note: Duties and taxes on international shipments will be billed automatically to the recipient.
+As per the contract of carriage with us, the shipper is ultimately liable for any duties and taxes assessed on the shipment.
+The courier’s responsibilities do not include paying parcel tax fees.
 If the recipient refuses the package or the recipient refuses to pay for duties and taxes, the shipper will be billed for duties and taxes.

 Tariff tables are based primarily on three factors, so ensure that all three are clearly addressed in your commodity description:

 - What is it?

 Be specific.
 "Metal parts for hydraulic valves" is better than "machine tools."
 Also, use generic names, in addition to trade names.
 Don’t just say "Parts", say something like "Two steel springs for woodworking machine".

 Including the product's Harmonized System (HS) code will further help customs officials properly assess your shipment and move it through the customs clearance process more quickly, and avoid any unnecessary additions to delivery tax amounts.

 Bear in mind that some countries charge fees for clearing personal effects, and in some cases charge duties on them - especially those which aren’t used.